 Question 1.35 Names for enums?
 Section 14 (Appendix B) of the "Model and Semantics" document includes the following: "The name of the enum is the suggested status message for US English" The name of the enum for unqualified success (0x0000) is 'successful-ok'.
 Shouldn't its corresponding status message be "successful-ok"?
 If so, there is another discrepancy in Appendix A of the "Encoding and Transport" document where "OK" is used as the status-message for 'successful-ok'.
 Hugo Parra Discussion Also, isn't "successful-ok" redundant?
 We could save a few bytes and shorten that to "successful" without losing any information.
 Similarly with "successful-ok-ignored-or-substituted-attributes" and "successful-ok- conflicting-attributes".
 Carl Kugler Answer No change to MOD.
 Make the editorial change to PRO to change the 9/30/1998 status message from 'OK' to 'successful-ok'.

 Question 1.36 Request-id in response when validation fails?
 Suppose the Printer object, while parsing an IPP requests, fails to validate the "request-id" in the incoming payload (because the packet was incomplete or because the value is not between 1 and 231-1).
-The documents indicates that the Printer object should return a 'client-errorbad-request' status code.
+The documents indicates that the Printer object should return a 'client-error-bad-request' status code.
 That's fine; now my question: What request-id should the Printer object include in the response (I'm assuming that responses with error status codes must also include version, request-id, charset, etc.)?
 Should 0 be used to handle this cases?
 Hugo Parra Discussion I can't remember if the request-id is the same as a request "transaction-id", but if it is, the server never validates this field.
 It is set by the client and echoed back by the server in the corresponding response.
 There is no validity check made by the server (that I am aware of).
 Randy Turner I'm reading section 16.3.3 of the "Model and Semantics" document.
-Hugo Parra I see what you're talking about, but I don't think 16.3.3 should be in the document (just my opinion).
+Hugo Parra document (just my opinion).
 The request-id should be an unsigned opaque value to the server.
 If I were you I would just return whatever value the client gave you; IMHO, it's the safe bet.
 Randy Turner If you get a request ID of 0 (which is invalid) or if the request ID is somehow otherwise unintelligible, then what should the request ID be in the response?
 We need a special value.
 0 is not a legal value for request ID so should we return 0?
 Does a server really have to reject a request ID of 0?
-This is a MIB issue not HTTP.
+This is a MIP issue not HTTP.
 But what about other forms of corruption?
 Every IPP request needs a response.
-The issue is, should you validate request Ids?
+The issue is should you validate request Ids?
 Randy says you can't have a corrupt request ID.
 If you get 4 complete bytes, you just return the ID.
 If you never get to the point where you have received the entire request ID then use 0 in the return.
-IPP WG Meeting Change the 2nd paragraph of Section 3.1.2: Answer In addition, every invocation of an operation is identified by a 9/30/1998 "request-id" value.
-For each request, the client chooses the "request-id" which is an integer (possibly unique depending on client requirements) in the range from 1 to $2^{}31 - 1$ (inclusive).
+IPP WG Meeting Answer Change the 2nd paragraph of Section 3.1.2: 9/30/1998 "request_id" value.
+For each request, the client chooses the "request-id" which is an integer (possibly unique depending on client requirements) in the range from 1 to $2^{31} - 1$ (inclusive).
 This "request-id" allows clients to manage multiple outstanding requests.
 The receiving IPP object copies the client supplied "request-id" attribute into the response so that the client can match the response with the correct outstanding request.

-to:
+to